alipay/agentUniverse/docs/guidebook/en/How-to/Product_Platform_Quick_Start.md

 - Other parameters can be configured as needed (the same applies to tool/knowledge modules)

 ### Configuring Global Config
-In the global `config.toml`, configure the package scan path corresponding to the product module.
-With one click, you can start the product platform and display the corresponding agent/tool/knowledge information.
+In the `config.toml`file for global settings, configure the package scan path that corresponds to the product module.
+With a single click, you can launch the product platform and view the corresponding agent, tool, and knowledge information.

 ## More
-The agentUniverse-product platform is continuously iterating, and more convenient and useful features will be available for community users to experience in the future.
-We also welcome your valuable suggestions.
+The AgentUniverse product platform is undergoing continuous iteration, and in the future, even more convenient and useful features will be available for community users to experience.
+We warmly welcome your valuable suggestions and feedback.

-This feature is jointly launched by [difizen](https://github.com/difizen/magent) and agentUniverse.
+This feature has been jointly launched by [difizen](https://github.com/difizen/magent) and agentUniverse.

-Let’s explore and progress together!
+Let's explore and make progress together!